Would you buy a house where someone was murdered?

 In considering if a buyer would consider a house where someone was murdered, I was faced with some confusion and uncertainty.
 Maybe it would be discounted, but there is a high stigma attached.
 So what is that worth?

-When I arrived at the home I was inspecting for a client, a lovely 4 bedroom, recently renovated family home adjoining parkland in a premium inner-city location, I was confronted with the information that the agent was obliged to disclose.
+When I arrived at the house I was inspecting for a client, a lovely 4-bedroom, recently renovated family home adjoining parkland in a premium inner-city location, I was confronted with the information that the agent was obliged to disclose.
 He simply stated … “I need to make you aware that there was a significant incident that occurred in this property in 2015.
-A little girl was murdered by her father inside.”
+This is a house where someone was murdered, a little girl was murdered by her father inside.”

 Now, this definitely caused me to stop right there, before entering the property, simply to think.
 I felt like I needed to draw in a few deep breaths.
 Normally I don’t have an emotional response when inspecting or buying property.
 Perhaps it was the mother in me, I’m not sure.
-After all, when looking at a property for others, as a Buyer’s Agent, I have learnt how to keep my emotions out of it.
+After all, when looking at a property for others, as a Brisbane buyers agent, I have learned how to keep my emotions out of it.
+But really, a house where someone was murdered.

-But something “felt” terribly uncomfortable in that moment.
-As I walked through the home, thoughts flooded though my head.
-I was asking myself so many questions …
+But something “felt” terribly uncomfortable at that moment.
+As I walked through the home, thoughts flooded through my head.
+I was asking myself so many questions … what would living in a house where someone was murdered be like …

 Evidence has shown that stigmatized properties nearly always sell for less than they would have sold for without the stigma.
 And this is exactly what attracts some buyers to go for them.